Skip to content

 }

-Run the terminal command yarn ft-cli setup in the React Native project directory to automatically acquire React Native and Native sourcemaps during release builds and package them into zip files.
-Success is indicated by the following logs.
+Execute the yarn ft-cli setup command in the React Native project directory to automatically acquire React Native and Native sourcemaps during release builds and package them into zip files.
+If the following logs appear, it indicates successful setup.

 example git:(test-cli) yarn ft-cli setup